- A preventable disease that affects almost half of the world’s population and causes over 627,000 deaths per year, mainly young children in Africa

 Vaccines are traditionally seen as the most effective – and often cheapest – means to stop the spread of disease.
 Scientists around the world are working on the development of a vaccine against malaria.
 It would be the first ever vaccine against a parasite and so developing one is very challenging but potentially a huge step forward in the fight against malaria.
 There is currently a vaccine going through trials in Africa and, if approved, it could be available from 2015.
 Any vaccine will only be effective in preventing malaria if it is used alongside mosquito nets and insecticide sprays.

-This last decade has seen record progress and results to save lives.
+There has been record progress and results to save lives from malaria.

-- Over 1 million children’s lives have been saved in Africa
+- Over 3 million children’s lives have been saved worldwide

 - 8 African countries have cut malaria incidence by more than half